DeEnabler/winbig/docs/environment-setup.md

 ### Connection Errors
 - Verify your Supabase project URL is correct
-- Check that your anon key is valid and copied correctly
+- Check that your service role key is valid and copied correctly
 - Ensure your Supabase project is not paused

 ### RLS Permission Errors